UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 # Other info
 Packages are compressed using LZMA.

 How can i ID the build: Check the commit number before AVX-512.
+(Or open the version file in the release you've downloaded)

 Can i get the source: The source is a direct copy of bleeding-egde-(Insert-commit)